 From pencils used in specific art styles to spy pencils used in war, it was an enlightening lesson within the old Cumberland Pencils factory.
 Artists can sign up for workshops with professionals in residence too – an unexpected but welcome Lake District activity.

 This is one of the best indoor Lake District activities to enjoy.

 Go Ape in the Lake District is located deep in the Grizedale Forest.
 Here you can find 3km of zip lines to suit all ages, and of course, the usual Go Ape treetop adventures.

 At Go Ape in the Lake District you can also sign up for a Segway adventure, to explore even more of the forest.

 27. Go fishing in the Lake District

 Free fishing in the Lake District is legal in Windermere, Ullswater, and Coniston Water.
-In the lakes, you can catch such fish as pike, perch, carp, trout, European eel, roach, golden tench, minnow, goblet-stalker, three-prickled stickleback.
+In England’s largest lakes, you can catch such fish as pike, perch, carp, trout, European eel, roach, golden tench, minnow, goblet-stalker, three-prickled stickleback.